Everything you need to know about TIC ownership

-Tenancies-in-common, also called tenants-in-common or TICs, remain a popular housing option in San Francisco – but they can prove befuddling to the uninitiated.
+Tenancies-in-common, also called tenants-in-common or TICs, have been a popular housing option in San Francisco and are recently on the rise in Los Angeles – but they can prove befuddling to the uninitiated.

 “TICs are typically bought for partners or for individuals who might not otherwise be able to enter the market,” said Patrick Barber, president of Pacific Union International’s San Francisco region.
 “The entry price is lower than with a condominium.”